Pros / This slide-in range gives you an extra-large oven window.

 The oven comes with two racks that fit into four rack positions, compared with three racks and seven rack positions on some of the best slide-in ranges (such as the Samsung NE58F9710WS, our best-overall pick).
 The window on the oven door is quite large, however, so you can easily see everything cooking inside.

-The oven is equipped with an auto shut-off function that turns your oven off after 12-hours.
-You also get an oven lock for safety’s sake, a kitchen timer and a hidden bake element under the oven bottom, which makes cleaning up spills quick and easy.
-The oven on this slide-in range does not come with a Sabbath mode that assists people who adhere to Jewish dietary laws and traditions you might consider the Whirlpool WEE510S0FS.
+This Kenmore model has an auto-shutoff function that turns off the oven after 12 hours.
+You also get an oven lock for safety’s sake, a kitchen timer and a hidden bake element under the oven bottom that makes cleaning up spills quick and easy.
+The oven does not come with a Sabbath mode, however, so if you adhere to Jewish dietary laws and traditions you might consider the Whirlpool WEE510S0FS.

-This slide-in range comes with a storage drawer for keeping extra pots, pans, cooking utensils and other kitchen paraphernalia so your counters remain clear of clutter.
-Unfortunately, the drawer does not act as a warming space for already cooked foods.
+This slide-in range comes with a storage drawer, but the drawer does not double as a warming space for cooked foods.

 There are four burners on this Kenmore ceramic glass cooktop.
 Two of the burners measure 6 inches in diameter, and the other two can be expanded from 6 to 9 inches to accommodate larger pots and pans.